Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Modelling

-In this Section, we present our modeling for the HMF and the numerical and theoretical systematic effects that affect its assessment, including their dependence on initial conditions~(Sect.~\ref{sec:ics}) and the impact of the simulated volume~(Sect.~\ref{sec:samplevariance}).
-We revisit the implications of assuming different halo definitions~(Sect.~\ref{sec:halodef}); globally, comparing different halo-finders~(Sect.~\ref{sec:hfs}) and internally to a single halo-finder (AHF), using different centering~(Sect.~\ref{sec:socenters}) and different halo mass assignment~(Sect.~\ref{sec:somasses}).
-Lastly, we present our modeling for the non-universality of the HMF~(Sect.~\ref{sec:universality}), modeling it as a function of the shape of the power spectrum~(Sect.~\ref{sec:shape}) and the background evolution~(Sect.~\ref{sec:background}).
+In this section, we present our modelling for the HMF and the numerical and theoretical systematic effects that influence its assessment, including their dependence on initial conditions~(Sect.~\ref{sec:ics}) and the impact of the simulated volume~(Sect.~\ref{sec:samplevariance}).
+We revisit the implications of assuming different halo definitions~(Sect.~\ref{sec:halodef}); globally, comparing different halo finders~(Sect.~\ref{sec:hfs}) and internally to a single halo finder (AHF), using different centring~(Sect.~\ref{sec:socentres}) and different halo mass assignment~(Sect.~\ref{sec:somasses}).
+Lastly, we present our modelling for the non-universality of the HMF~(Sect.~\ref{sec:universality}), modelling it as a function of the shape of the power spectrum~(Sect.~\ref{sec:shape}) and the background evolution~Sect.~\ref{sec:background}).